 - Use the Internet Prescription Request system.

-- OR Tick the item(s) on your list and return it to the surgery
+- OR tick the item(s) on your list and post it through the surgery letterbox

 Registering for Internet Prescription Request